 Prevent and Report Identity Theft

-Consumers should never make payments over the phone or via email to a third part debt collector that refuses to provide a written validation notice.
+Consumers should never make payments over the phone or via email to a third-party debt collector that refuses to provide a written validation notice.
 Even if the party seems to have some of your personal or financial information, you should not make payments or provide bank account or credit card information without receiving a written validation notice.
-If the scammers already have your bank account information, social security number, or other nonpublic information, you may be a victim of identity theft and you should take appropriate precautions.
+If scammers already have your bank account information, social security number, or other nonpublic information, you may be a victim of identity theft, and you should take appropriate precautions.
 The Federal Trade Commission (FTC) has information for victims of identity theft available online at www.ftc.gov.

-Report Suspicious Activity, Scams or Fraud
+Report Suspicious Activity, Scams, or Fraud

-Washington State residents only: If you suspect illegal or fraudulent activity involving a financial product or service, please contact the Department at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.
+Washington State residents only: If you suspect illegal or fraudulent activity involving a financial product or service, please contact the Department at 1-877-RING-DFI (877-746-4334), or online at www.dfi.wa.gov.